VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/2_theautomatedway.md

 ```matlab
 S = ndi.setup.vhlab([reference],[foldername]);
 ```

+Once this command has been run once, the directory can be opened with the standard `ndi.session.dir` command thereafter (though there is no harm to re-issuing the `ndi.setup.*` command).

 It's our guess that many labs have at least one person handy with code, and this task might fall to them.
 This tutorial is written for people who already have some familiarity with coding.
 If you'd like help creating these functions for your lab,